Instant Pot Green Chile Chicken Chowder {Paleo, Whole30, GAPS, Keto}

 This is the ugliest vegetable you’ll ever find.
 It’s brown and dirty with gnarled roots.
 But it’s the BEST potato substitute, especially in soups!

-(I also use celeriac as the potato stand-in inΒ my Instant Pot Clam Chowder.)Β Celeriac is WAY lower in carbs than potatoes, so it’s the perfect substitute for starchy potatoes in chowders!
+(I also use celeriac as the potato stand-in in my Instant Pot Clam Chowder, Instant Pot Vegetable Beef Stew, Low-Carb No-Tato Salad, and Instant Pot Fish Chowder!)
+Celeriac is WAY lower in carbs than potatoes, so it’s the perfect substitute for starchy potatoes in chowders!

 A quick cauliflower “cream” gets stirred into the finished chowder, thickening it to perfection and adding even more valuable plant fiber to this meal.